benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 * The included HTML manual page applies to use from within GRASS GIS (but most of the information also applies to running v.net.models from within QGIS).

 ## macOS Notes
+In general, macOS ships has been shipping with an outdated POSIX environment.
+This means that tools such as 'grep' or 'sort' are more primitive than what you get on a modern Linux-based OS or with MSYS2 for Windows.
-The latest version of Bash (the default shell used by these scripts) shipped with macOS is version 3.
-This should still work fine.
-If you want a newer version of Bash, install one via [the homebrew project](https://brew.sh).
+Also, the latest version of Bash (the default shell used by these scripts) shipped with macOS is version 3.
+THe GRASS modules provided here have been designed with theses limitations in mind and will fall back to a behaviour compatible with macOS where needed.
+In some cases, this can lead to performance degradation.
+Please consult each module's HTML manual page for details.
+If you want newer, more powerful versions of these tools, install them via [the homebrew project](https://brew.sh).
+Explaining how to use brew.sh and how to change your environment to use updated POSIX tools is out of the scope of this README.

+In addition, QGIS on macOS ships with GRASS version 7.8 (whereas GRASS 8.x is the current version).
+The GRASS modules provided here have been designed to work with GRASS 7.8 as well as more recent versions of GRASS GIS.
+However, operation under macOS has not been tested intensively.
+Please report any problems to this project by creating an Issue (ticket).

 ## Windows OS Notes
 * GRASS modules might only be available in the QGIS Toolbox if QGIS was started via the "QGIS Desktop with GRASS 7" launcher (This seems to be a problem specific to QGIS 3.10.x).